ska-telescope/tango-example/README.md

 ## ska-tango-images

-Please note that this project make use of the charts docker images for the TANGO-controls framework available at `here <https://gitlab.com/ska-telescope/ska-tango-images>`_.
+Please note that this project make use of the charts docker images for the TANGO-controls framework available at [here](https://gitlab.com/ska-telescope/ska-tango-images).

 ## Test execution